jakpren/jakpren-reactflow-view/README.md

-# Getting Started with Create React App
+# Getting Started with Jakpren-reactflow-view

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+In the project directory, you can install all the neccessary modules:

+### `npm install` or `npm install -f`

 In the project directory, you can run: